thin-edge/thin-edge.io/docs/src/architecture/mapper.md

 > Note: The tedge-mapper contains the Cumulocity mapper only currently.

 A mapper subscribes the reserved MQTT topic `tedge/measurements` with the QoS level At Least Once.
-The messages arrived in the mapper should be formed in the [Thin Edge JSON](thin-edge-json.md) format.
+The messages that arrived in the mapper should be formed in the [Thin Edge JSON](thin-edge-json.md) format.
 The mapper verifies whether the arrived messages are correctly formatted, in case the verification fails, the mapper publishes a corresponded error message on the topic `tedge/errors` with the QoS level At Least Once.